deepindatamagic/intro_python/README.md

 Google Colab will enable you to code and run Python in the cloud from within your web browser.
 This eliminates the need to install Python locally on your PC/Laptop.

+Use Google Colab to open the .ipynb Python program.

 This repository will update the workshop material on a regular weekly basis.